JavaScript is required

 Attachment A - Other relevant public service enterprise agreements

-While overwhelmingly employees in the VPS have their terms and conditions of employment governed by the Victorian Public Service Enterprise Agreement 2020 (VPS Agreement) where budget reprioritisation decisions affect public service employees covered by the following enterprise agreements (or their successor enterprise agreements), those employees will also have the benefit of the processes and entitlements outlined in this policy (subject to ensuring those entitlements and processes are as at least as beneficial to the employee as any entitlement payable under the applicable enterprise agreement):
+Where budget reprioritisation decisions affect public service Employees covered by the enterprise agreements (or their successor enterprise agreements) outlined below, those Employees will also have the benefit of the processes and entitlements outlined in this policy.
+This will be subject to ensuring those entitlements and processes are as at least as beneficial to the Employee as any entitlement payable under the applicable enterprise agreement.

 1. Field Staff and Wild Dog Controllers Agreement 2021